alperyazar/Sureli2Calibre/Readme.md

 You can expand magazines by creating corresponding `.ini` files.
 If you are having difficulties with regular expressions, you can use this excellent site to test your expressions: https://regex101.com/

 # Questions or problems?
-Please send me a message over http://www.alperyazar.com/contact or use ISSUES link given in the project page http://www.alperyazar.com/r/sureli2calibreISSUES
+Please send me a message over https://www.ayazar.com/contact/ or create issue on https://github.com/alperyazar/Sureli2Calibre/issues

 # Improvements?
 That's great!
 The code is in bad condition actually.
 It works but... yeah.
-Just fork on Github: http://www.alperyazar.com/r/sureli2calibreGIT
+Just fork on Github: https://github.com/alperyazar/Sureli2Calibre

 *C:16396*
 *M:16456*